SteveDickinson

 The other two modes are selected by pressing the button in the middle of the Focus Selector switch and then using the Main Dial to select:

-- AF-S – Single
+• AF-S – Single

-- AF-C – Continuous
+• AF-C – Continuous

 Manual Focus mode

 Manual focus mode does what is says on the tin.
 It is your job to set the focus.
-The D850 will still provide assistance in getting the correct focus by indicating when the subject in the focus area is in focus.
+The D850 will still provide assistance in setting the correct focus by indicating when the subject in the focus area is in focus.
 Depress the shutter release button half way, and in the viewfinder the Focus indicator circle will appear solid when the subject is in focus.
 The arrows either side will indicate whether the subject is in front of, or behind the focal plane.
 Note: There is no equivalent indicator in Live View mode.

-Single Mode
+AF-S Single Mode

-In Single mode, depress the shutter release button half-way and the D850 will focus on the subject in the Focus Area once, and will lock the focus, so if either the subject or you move the focus point will not change.
-With AF-S selected you have three options as to the Focus Area
+In Single mode, depress the shutter release button half-way and the D850 will focus on the subject in the Focus Area once, and will lock the focus, so if either the subject or you move the focus will not change.
+AF-S is therefore best for stationary subjects, such as landscapes or portraits of people.

-- S – Single Point
+• S – Single Point

-- Grp – Group
+• Grp – Group

-- Auto
+• Auto

 Single point will display a single box that you can move using the cursor button on the rear of the D850.